 Jabra Sanitary, a professional sanitary ware factory, offers budget-friendly ceramic products.
 We seek distributors, wholesalers, and contractors.
 Inquire now!

-When it comes to bathroom renovations or replacing an old toilet, one crucial step is accurately measuring the toilet rough-in.
+When it comes to bathroom renovations or replacing an old toilet, one crucial step is accurately measuring toilet rough-in.
 This measurement determines where the toilet will be installed on the wall, ensuring a proper fit and function.

 Without knowing the correct rough-in size, you risk purchasing a toilet that doesn't fit, leading to delays and added expenses.